Investigation Preparation

 • Alien registration or naturalization documents

-• Delinquent loans or taxes, bankruptcies, judgments, liens or other financial obligations
+• Delinquent loans or taxes, bankruptcies, judgments, liens, or other financial obligations

-• Agreements regarding child custody or support, alimony or property settlements
+• Agreements regarding child custody or support, alimony, or property settlements

-• Arrests, convictions, probation and/or parole
+• Arrests, convictions, probation, and/or parole

-Because of the exhaustive nature of this investigation, it is always best to have a well-qualified lawyer help you with completing the forms and preparing for an interview.
+GuidelinesBecause of the exhaustive nature of this investigation, it is always best to have a well-qualified lawyer help you with completing the forms and preparing for an interview.
 You most likely will have questions about how to answer parts of the questionnaire, how to prepare for your interview and which documents to supply.
-This entire process can be daunting and the support and knowledge of a fine national security clearance attorney, like those at The Edmunds Law Firm, are essential to helping you prepare for the investigation.
+This entire process can be daunting and the support and knowledge of a top-rated national security clearance attorney, like those at The Edmunds Law Firm, are essential to helping you prepare for the investigation.

 If your security clearance is denied, an appeals process is available to you.
 During this time, it is critical to have an experienced, successful lawyer guide you through this process.
-The Edmunds Law Firm has been helping applicants appeal security position denials for more than 30 years.
+The Edmunds Law Firm has been helping applicants appeal security position denials for more than 40 years.

-Contact The Edmunds Law Firm
+Contact The Edmunds Law Firm for a Private Consultation

 To reach an experienced national security clearance lawyer who has won many appeals cases or who has successfully guided applicants through the national security application process, contact The Edmunds Law Firm.
 We are available to assist you with any type of national security clearance matter.
-Call today and schedule an evaluation of your case.